fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`ctrl-b`, :kbd:`ctrl-f` move the cursor one character left or right or accept the autosuggestion just like the :kbd:`left` (``←``) and :kbd:`right` (``→``) shared bindings (which are available as well).

+- :kbd:`alt-b`, :kbd:`alt-f` move the cursor one word left or right, or accept one word of the autosuggestion.
+If the command line is empty, moves forward/backward in the directory history instead.

 - :kbd:`ctrl-n`, :kbd:`ctrl-p` move the cursor up/down or through history, like the up and down arrow shared bindings.

 - :kbd:`delete` or :kbd:`backspace` or :kbd:`ctrl-h` removes one character forwards or backwards respectively.